Platform-OS/platformos-documentation/_PlatformOS/getting-started/pages/assets.md

 URL of image asset on CDN:
 `https://dmtyylqvwgyxw.cloudfront.net/instances/163/assets/images/logo.svg`

-{% include alert/note.html content="CDN host and instance id will is dynamic and will be specific to your instance and region" %}
+{% include alert/note.html content="CDN host and Instance ID are dynamic and will be specific to your instance and region" %}

 ## Accessing assets